wa1hco/Tiny_Sequencer_Software/README.md

 This sequencer software is an arduino sketch for use with the ATTiny[816 1616] microcontroller.
 The software is copyright 2024 by jeff millar, wa1hco.
-The software is licensed under the GPL V3
+The software is licensed under the Creative Commons Share and Attribute license.

 The software supports one Key input and 4 contact closure outputs.
 The input is configurable for either High or Low for key asserted.